Why I quit being a nutritional therapist

 Then COVID happened and everything got f*cked.

 My post-PANDAS daughter contracted it in March 2020, and some of her symptoms returned.
 This was devastating and terrifying.
-I became very anxious about us going back to the surreal hell that is living with PANDAS.
-Thankfully, she's never become as ill as she was originally, and has even gone on to study Psychology and Philosophy at Oxford University.
-At the height of her illness, I couldn't imagine a future where that was even possible.
-It's not a smooth-sailing miracle cure story, but I am incredibly grateful she is well enough to live away from home and study independently.
+I became very anxious about us going back to the surreal hell that is living with PANDAS (iykyk).
+Thankfully, she's never become as ill as she was originally, and has even gone on to study Psychology and Philosophy at Oxford University!
+At the height of her illness, I couldn't imagine a future where university was even possible.
+It's not a smooth-sailing ‘miracle cure’ story, but I am incredibly grateful she is well enough to live away from home and study independently.

 I also got COVID in March 2020 but was relieved to spend only a day in bed with a bad headache.
 'No big deal!'
 I thought.
 By June 2020, I was debilitated by what is now called Long Covid.
 I could no longer sit up at a computer during Zoom consultations.
 Looking at anyone moving on a screen would cause the whole room to spin in a strange, funhouse kind of way.
 I often felt as though the room was slowly tipping on a mechanical axis, and that at any moment I would slide into a corner.
 This is not a funhouse I wanted to live in.